ENVX-resources/.github/profile/README.md

 ## Welcome to ENVX Resources 👋

-An open educational resources (OER) repository, this site part of the [SOLES Open Educational Resources](https://github.com/usyd-soles-edu) organisation.

-### Available Resources
+This site hosts all the lectures, praticals and other resources that we have open-sourced from ENVX1002 and ENVX2001.
+For more information about USYD's open educational resources (OER), visit the [SOLES OER organisation](https://github.com/usyd-soles-edu).

 | Unit | Lectures | Handbook & Practicals |
 |------|----------|----------------------|